-I just read about a kid who had a bad motorbike accident here in Vietnam and his family's trying to raise money on a crowdfunding site to pay for his medical bills.
+I just read about a kid (I'm guessing early- to mid-20's from the "before" photo) who had a bad motorbike accident here in Vietnam and his family's trying to raise money on a crowdfunding site to pay for his medical bills.

-I'm sorry that this kid had a bad accident, BUT NOT enough to reward his irresponsible stupidity.
+I'm sorry he had a bad accident, BUT NOT enough to reward his irresponsible stupidity.
 Anyone who rides a motorbike in Vietnam without proper licensing AND insurance is just asking for trouble.

 Anyone who rides a motorbike anywhere outside his/her own country without emergency evacuation insurance is just plain stupid.

 Sure, we all think "it won't happen to me" until it does.

 DO NOT come to Vietnam or anywhere to ride a motorbike without: